Lunar Flashlight: Spacecraft design and trajectory

-The Lunar Flashlight spacecraft was ejected from the Falcon 9 second stage after trans-lunar injection, after which it will use a sun sensor and solar panels to power the 3-axes reaction wheels.
-It also features a chemical monopropellant propulsion and orientation system built by the Georgia Tech Space System Design Laboratory.
-The propulsion system occupies 3U of volume including 2 kg of AF-M315E monopropellant, a less toxic monopropellant being used in lieu of hydrazine.
+The Lunar Flashlight spacecraft was ejected from the Falcon 9 second stage after trans-lunar injection, after which it used a Sun sensor and solar panels to power the 3-axes reaction wheels.
+It also featured a chemical monopropellant propulsion and orientation system built by the Georgia Tech Space System Design Laboratory.
+The propulsion system occupied 3U of volume including 2 kg of AF-M315E (ASCENT) monopropellant, a less toxic HAN-based monopropellant being used in lieu of hydrazine.
 The intricate propellant management unit was fabricated using additive manufacturing.
+The propulsion system had four 100 mN thrusters mounted on the base of the spacecraft, fed by miniature electric gear pump.
+Gear pump was developed and built by Flight Works, Inc. company.
+AF-M315E monopropellant was stored in a low-pressure conformal tank, more compact and lightweight than usual high-pressure tanks for pressure-fed propulsion systems.

+Thruster problems

 During the first few days of flight (December 2022), it was found that 3 of the 4 thrusters were underperforming.
 As of January 2023 the mission team was working to remedy the problem.
+Limited success was achieved with the other 3 thrusters by May 2023, but the final effort to recover thrust by running the propellant pump at high speed has probably ruptured a feed line, and further attempts were abandoned.

+Possible cause of thrusters underperformance is theorized to be debris blocking the feed lines between thruster valves and thruster feed tubes.
+It is suspected that passages in the additively manufactured manifold were not cleaned properly from residual metal powder after the powder bed fusion process.

+Orbit

-The spacecraft will be the second to use a near-rectilinear halo orbit, the first being the CAPSTONE mission.
+The spacecraft was planned to be the second to use a near-rectilinear halo orbit, the first being the CAPSTONE mission.
 The original concept proposed a trajectory that would target multiple lunar flybys, and possibly include an Earth gravity assist; it would have been captured into a lunar polar orbit one or two months after launch, depending on the selected trajectory.